malmarz/website/content/en/slides/aipub/index.md

 - Will researchers misrepresent AI-generated content as their own?
   - More likely, content will be unoriginal and not reliable
   - Refining the output likely to take more effort than writing it from scratch
+- Will researchers become too reliant on AI?
+  - Likely, risk is deskilling and loss of expertise
+  - Can be mitigated with guidelines and training

 ---